Jaredslocker21/organic_cat/README.md

 As a developer, I need to set up the project so that it is ready for implementing the core features

+As a developer, I need to create the Home Page with conetent.

+**EPIC 2: Home Page Contents**

+As a developer, I need to create the navbar so that users can navigate the website from any device

 As a developer, I need to create the footer with social media links and contact information

-As a developer, I need to create the navbar so that users can navigate the website from any device

-**EPIC 2: Home Page Contents**

-As a Developer, I want to add Homepage Photo
+As a Developer, I want to add Homepage Image Slider so that clients have more calss to action

-As a Developer, I want to add Categories
+As a Developer, I want to add Categories so that it helps the shopper find their products faster

-As a Developer, I want to add Products
+As a developer, I want to add Products so that we can fullfill an ecommerce website

-As a Developer, I want to add Accessories
+As a Developer, I want to add Accessories for more options for the user

-As a Developer, I want to add Special Offers
+As a Developer, I want to add Special Offers to offer inexpensive goods

+As a Developer, I want to add Reviews to that products can be reviewed

-As a Developer, I want to add Like/Heart Button
+As a Developer, I want to add Like/Heart Button to add favor for poplular items

 As a Site User, I would like to be able to view all Products, Accessories, and Special offers to help me make good shopping decisions

 **EPIC 3: Page Function**

+As a Developer, I wan to create a Products Page that contains all the products for my ecommerce website

+As a Developer, I wan to create a Products Detail Page that gives the user to find out more information.

+As a Developer, I want to add Categories so that the user can make their search for desired products fast and effective.

+As a Developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist

 As a Customer, I want to be able to search the ecommerce page.

 As an Admin user, I want to be able to login and logout.

 As a Developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist

-As a Site User, I would like a "About" page so that I can view information on this website

 Aa a Site Admin, I can update products in the admin backend.